Britney Spears Songs To Be Featured In New Broadway Musical ‘Once Upon A One More Time’

 On Tuesday, March 12, theater owner James L. Nederlander revealed that he is producing Once Upon a One More Time, which is set to feature 23 tunes from Spears’ catalog — including most of her big hits, and a couple of deep album cuts — according to The New York Times.
 However, the show’s plot has nothing to do with the “Toxic” singer.

-The musical will focus on princesses Snow White, Cinderella, Rapunzel, and Sleeping Beauty, who wish for new literature to read in their book club.
-They grow tired of the one tome they have, a collection of Grimms’ fairy tales.
+The musical will focus on princesses Snow White, Cinderella, Rapunzel, and Sleeping Beauty, who wish for new literature to read in their book club after growing tired of the only tome they have, a collection of Grimms’ fairy tales.
 A fairy godmother then brings them Betty Friedan’s 1963 book on feminism, The Feminine Mystique, and their lives are changed.

 Bookwriter Jon Hartmere (The Upside) explained that the Broadway show features Cinderella having “an existential crisis,” and her “stepmother is the main antagonist.”
 Other characters include Prince Charming; a new, eighth dwarf; and an unhappy narrator.